GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 After setting up the environment, you will need to fix a dependency issue.
 Flash-attn package requires `GLIBC_2.32`, while PSC has the version 2.28.

-Follow the following steps mentioned in this [github comment](https://github.com/Dao-AILab/flash-attention/issues/1708#issuecomment-3283420504):
+Follow the following steps mentioned in this [github comment](https://github.com/Dao-AILab/flash-attention/issues/1708#issuecomment-3283420504) by `NewComer00`.

 1. Build polyfill-glibc with feat/single-threaded support
 2. Get the path to flash-attn's .so lib